melowntech/workshop/tutorials/cadastre.rst

 Setting up bound layers
 """""""""""""""""""""""

-First we will set up boundlayer with orthophoto based on Czech `Mapy.cz maps <http://www.mapy.cz>`_ .
+First we will set up a boundlayer with orthophoto based on Czech `Mapy.cz maps <http://www.mapy.cz>`_ .
-Because Mapy.cz work as WMTS ins suitable SRS (webemercator), the tiles need not to be processed by mapproxy.
+Because Mapy.cz work as a WMTS in a suitable SRS (webmercator), the tiles need not be processed by mapproxy.
-We will therefore configure this bound layer to use ``tms-raster-remote`` driver, which will basically just tell the client to use tiles from some particular external URL and how to index them.
-Add following snippet to the outermost array in ``/etc/vts/mapproxy/resource.json`` ::
+We will therefore configure this bound layer to use the ``tms-raster-remote`` driver, which will basically just tell the client to use tiles from some particular external URL and how to index them.
+Add the following snippet to the outermost array in ``/etc/vts/mapproxy/resource.json`` ::

   {